 Occasionally, NGU may cause an infection of the testicles (balls) in men.
-If the NGU bacteria are passed to a female partner, it could lead to more serious complications for her.
+If the NGU bacteria are passed to a female partner, it could lead to a serious infection called pelvic inflammatory disease (PID).
+PID can damage the fallopian tubes and make a woman more likely to have a "tubal pregnancy" (outside the uterus), which can be fatal.
+PID can also lead to infertility-the inability to get pregnant.